shenweiliu/AspNetAngularSample/README.md

     - Add a new Application Pool with the name *"AspNetAngularWebPool"*, .NET CLR version *".NET CLR Version v4.0.30319"*, and Managed pipeline mode *"Integrated"*.

-	- Add a new website with the Site name *"AspNetAngularWeb"*, Application pool *"AspNetAngularWebPool"* (from the dropdown), Physical path "{Your-loaction-for-AspNetAngularWeb-project}, IP address *"All Unassigned"* or *"127.0.0.1"*, and Host name *"AspNetAngularWeb"*.
+	- Add a new website with the Site name *"AspNetAngularWeb"*, Application pool *"AspNetAngularWebPool"* (from the dropdown), Physical path *"{Your-loaction-for-AspNetAngularWeb-project}"*, IP address *"All Unassigned"* or *"127.0.0.1"*, and Host name *"AspNetAngularWeb"*.

 8. "CMD" to the *AspNet.Angular.Web/angular-content* directory, build the Angular CLI output files for non-development environments: